 There is also some evidence that non-crime demand is growing.
 For example, 21 of the 48 forces which responded to a recent Freedom of Information (FOI) request reported a rise in mental health incidents since 2017, with one force reporting a 313% rise.
-This cases of detention under the Mental Health Act increased by 36% between 2016/17 and 2021/22.
+Cases of detention under the Mental Health Act increased by 36% between 2016/17 and 2021/22.18,\\ This has been linked to reductions in funding for mental health services.
 Similarly, the number of missing persons incidents, which increased by 65% between 2013/14 and 2019/20, has been estimated to cost the police around 3m investigation hours each year.
-The police around 3m investigation hours each year.